chaly-rose/Archive-Networker/README.md

 The output subdirectories will also need to be available for the Machine Learning ingestion including ./[data] and ./[images] Add to environment TESSDATA_PREFIX and TESSERACT_PATH for the AI Tesseract OCR module to find the models and program path.

+To obtain the graph data run the graphai.py to extract the directed spreadsheet that can be used for network analysis.

 ![Image of uml](https://github.com/charly-sen/Archive-Networker/blob/main/Archive_To_Network_UML.jpg)